-[page 256] 5.
-The world economic council (or whatever body represents the resources of the world) must free itself from fraudulent politics, capitalistic influence and its devious scheming; it must set the resources of the earth free for the use of humanity.
+5. The world economic council (or whatever body represents the resources of the world) must free itself from fraudulent politics, capitalistic influence and its devious scheming; it must set the resources of the earth free for the use of humanity.
 This will be a lengthy task but it will be possible when world need is better appreciated.
 An enlightened public opinion will make the decisions of the economic council practical and possible.
 Sharing and cooperation must be taught instead of greed and competition.

-6. There must be freedom to travel everywhere, in any direction and in any country; by means of this free intercourse, members and branches of the human family may get to know each other and to appreciate each other; passports and visas must be discontinued because they are symbols of the great heresy of separateness.
+6. There must be freedom to travel everywhere in any direction and in any country; by means of this free intercourse, members of the human family may get to know each other and to appreciate each other; passports and visas should be discontinued because they are symbols of the great heresy of separateness.

 7. The men of goodwill everywhere must be mobilized and set to work; it is upon their efforts that the future of humanity depends; they exist in their millions everywhere and—when organized and mobilized— represent a vast section of the thinking public.

 It will be through the steady, consistent and organized work of the men of goodwill throughout the world that world unity will be brought about.
-At present, such men are only in process of organizing and are apt to feel that the work to be done is so stupendous and the forces arrayed against them are so great that their—at present—isolated efforts are useless to break down the barriers of greed and hate with which they are confronted.
-They realize that there is, as yet, no systemized spread of the principle of goodwill which holds the solution to the world problem; they have, as yet, no idea of the numerical strength of those who are thinking as they do.
-They [page 257] ask themselves the same questions which are agitating the minds of men everywhere: How can order be restored?
-How can there be fair distribution of the world’s resources?
+At present, [Page 178] such men are only in process of organizing and are apt to feel that the work to be done is so stupendous and the forces arrayed against them are so great that their—at present—isolated efforts are useless to break down the barriers of greed and hate with which they are confronted.
+They realize that there is as yet no systemized spread of the principle of goodwill which holds the solution to the world problem; they have as yet no idea of the numerical strength of those who are thinking as they do.
+They ask themselves the same questions which are agitating the minds of men everywhere: How can order be restored?
+How can there be fair distribution of the world's resources?
 How can the Four Freedoms become factual and not just beautiful dreams?
 How can true religion be resurrected and the ways of true spiritual living govern the hearts of men?
 How can a true prosperity be established which will be the result of unity, peace and plenty?

 There is only one true way and there are indications that it is a way towards which many millions of people are turning.
 Unity and right human relations—individual, communal, national and international—can be brought about by the united action of the men and women of goodwill in every country.

 These men and women of goodwill must be found and organized and thus discover their numerical potency—for it is there.
 They must form a world group, standing for right human relations and educating the public in the nature and power of goodwill.
-They will thus create a world public opinion which will be so forceful and so outspoken on the side of human welfare that leaders, statesmen, politicians, business men and churchmen will be forced to listen and comply.
+They will thus create a world public opinion which will be so forceful and so outspoken on the side of human welfare that leaders, statesmen, politicians, businessmen and churchmen will be forced to listen and comply.
 Steadily and regularly, the general public must be taught an internationalism and a world unity which is based on simple goodwill and on cooperative interdependence.